Birmingham, Wolverhampton and Dudley Railway: Amalgamation proposed

 The (proposed) BW&DR line was to join the (as yet unbuilt) OW&WR at Priestfield, but in 1850 the OW&WR became alienated from the GWR, and outright hostile in 1851.
-As the OW&WR had not yet made the Priestfield line, the GWR applied for powers to do so itself, but in the 1852 session when this was asked for, the Commons Committee demurred, instead inserting heavy penalties into the Act if the OW&WR failed to complete their line promptly.
-At the same time, the GWR also secured authorisation of the Wolverhampton Railway, which would connect the OW&WR north of Wolverhampton with the Shrewsbury and Birmingham Railway, thereby gaining a through connection to it from Birmingham.
+As the OW&WR had not yet made the Priestfield line, the GWR applied for powers to do so itself, but in the 1852 session when this was asked for, the Commons committee demurred, instead inserting heavy penalties into the Oxford, Worcester and Wolverhampton Railway (Extensions of Time) Act 1852 (15 & 16 Vict. c. cxlv) if the OW&WR failed to complete their line promptly.
+At the same time, the GWR also secured authorisation in the Great Western Railway (No. 2) Act 1852 (15 & 16 Vict. c. cxxxiii) of the Wolverhampton Railway, which would connect the OW&WR north of Wolverhampton with the Shrewsbury and Birmingham Railway, thereby gaining a through connection to it from Birmingham.

 The S&BR had counted on using the Stour Valley Railway for southward access to Birmingham, but the LNWR had done all in its power to harm the S&BR, chiefly by gaining control of the construction of the Stour Valley Railway, and intentionally delaying its completion.
 This pushed the S&BR into the GWR camp, and the connection through the Wolverhampton Railway and the OW&WR to the Birmingham Wolverhampton and Dudley Railway proved to be a huge benefit.

-Even then it was not until 1853 that the GWR obtained statutory running powers over the OW&WR between Priestfield and Cannock Road Junction, where the Wolverhampton Railway started.
+Even then it was not until the Birmingham and Oxford, Birmingham, Dudley and Wolverhampton, and Great Western Railways Act 1853 (16 & 17 Vict. c. clxxv) that the GWR obtained statutory running powers over the OW&WR between Priestfield and Cannock Road Junction, where the Wolverhampton Railway started.